SNaveenMathew/ml_book/linear_regression.md

 \end{cases}
 \end{equation}$$

 Assuming all the independent variables have variance, Newton's update ($\gamma = 1$) given by: $w(t+1) = w(t) - \bigg(H(w(t))\bigg)^{-1}J(w(t))$ is equivalent to taking scaled steps individually along each of the weight axes.
 This is similar to profile likelihood approach for parameter estimation, where the parameters that are not important are profiled out.
 Specifically, this resembles a scenario in profile likelihood where the parameters are independent - similar to mean and variance of a normal distribution.
 This suggests that the loss function can be projected along each of the weight axes and minimization can be done along each weight axis independently without considering the effects of change in another weight.
 The overall solution is obtained by concatenating the optimal solution along each individual weight axis.
-In the ideal scenario described above where the covariance matrix is a diagonal matrix, coordinate descent will converge after a single sweep of projected optimization along each of weight axes.
+In the ideal scenario described above where the Gram/covariance matrix is a diagonal matrix, coordinate descent will converge after a single sweep of projected optimization along each of weight axes.

 <pre id="coordinateDescent" style="display:hidden;">
     \begin{algorithm}